UFC 46: Supernatural: Predictions & Analysis

 A few statistical edges stand out.
 Newton throws significantly more leather — a 0.5 sig. strike per minute gap.
 Newton is far more active with takedowns, averaging 2.2 more per 15 minutes.
 Verissimo has tighter striking defense, making opponents miss more often.

 The Pick: Carlos Newton over Renato Verissimo.
-We're leaning Newton here at 74%, a solid but not overwhelming edge.
+The model is firm on this one: Newton at 81%.

 BJ Penn vs Matt Hughes